dbca-wa/wastd/docs/business_analysts.rst

 More analyses are required and scheduled for implementation, e.g.:

-* Spatio-temporal patterns and variation of tracks on Thevenard Is
+* Spatio-temporal distribution, patterns and variation of patterns of tracks
-* Nesting success at Thevenard Is
+* Nesting success at Thevenard Is as ratio of successful over total nesting crawls (tracks with, without, unsure, not assessed if nest) on a beach
+* Hatching success as ratio of hatched over total eggs in a nest
+* Control charts of track / nest abundance over time to detect significant changes
+* Significance of nesting beaches
+* Control charts of nesting seasons to detect significant shifts in nesting timing
+* Disturbance and predation: quantity, spatial and temporal distribution, patterns and variation of patterns
+* Impact of experimental design and survey effort on measured abundance
+* Modelling to get point estimates of nesting effort (what else?) for a given time and place

 Legacy system: Ningaloo Track count database
 --------------------------------------------